wenzhixin/bootstrap-table/site/docs/extensions/reorder-rows.md

 - **Detail:**

    This is the style that is assigned to the row during drag.
-There are limitations to the styles that can be associated with a row (such as you can't assign a border�well you can, but it won't be displayed).
+There are limitations to the styles that can be associated with a row (such as you can't assign a border well you can, but it won't be displayed).

 - **Default:** `null`